pavankothawade/Aladdin-2D-Game/Team_activity.md

 ### What is the team going to do next week?

+Pritam Meher
+* Create user story for Hurdles in Level 2.
+* Implement code for Hurdles in the game in Level 2.

 Vinit Singh
 * Create user story for Grabber in Level 2.
 * Implement Design Patterns for Game in Level 1.